mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - **`Handling description`** Details instructions for how the dataset or service must be handled to comply with its security classification (e.g., encryption, access logging).

 - **`Keywords`** A keyword is defined by (i) a keyword value ("keyword"); (ii) an optional originating controlled vocabulary which in ISO standard is referred to as “Thesaurus”.
 If the keyword value originates from a controlled vocabulary (thesaurus, ontology), for example GEMET - Concepts; (iii) the citation of the originating controlled vocabulary shall be provided.
 It is better to select keyword values from a collection of terms linked and predefined (controlled vocabularies).
 If only one keyword is used, then for spatial dataset or spatial dataset series, the keyword (i) shall describe the relevant data theme; (ii) shall be expressed in the language of the metadata.
 For example, a keyword that comes from GEMET - Concepts shall be cited as follows: keyword: freshwater ; thesaurus name: GEMET - Concepts, version 2.4
-  - **`Type`**
+  - **`Type`** Indicates the type or role of the keywords, using a controlled vocabulary.
+Common types include:
+     - theme – describes the topic or subject matter (e.g., "elevation", "imagery")
+     - place – refers to a geographic location (e.g., "France", "Amazon Basin")
+     - stratum – refers to a layer or vertical component (e.g., "atmosphere", "surface")
+     - temporal – relates to a time period (e.g., "2020", "historical")
+     This allows metadata users and search engines to interpret keywords correctly and refine search results based on thematic, spatial, or temporal filters.
   - **`Keyword`** The keyword value is a commonly used word, formalized word or phrase used to describe the subject.
 While the topic category is too coarse for detailed queries, keywords help narrowing a full text search and they allow for structured keyword search.
-  EXAMPLES:
+Examples:
     - Atmospheric conditions (INSPIRE Spatial Data Theme)
     - humanCatalogueViewer (spatial data service subcategory)
     - water springs (AGROVOC)
-    - rain water (GEMET Concepts)
+    - rain water (GEMET -GEneral Multilingual Environmental Thesaurus- Concepts)
   - **`Thesaurus name`** The thesaurus name shall include at least the title and a reference date (date of publication, date of last revision or of creation) of the originating controlled vocabulary.
 It is important to specify which version of the thesaurus was used to take the keyword value from.

 - **`Coupled resource`** Refers to the dataset(s) that the service operates on or delivers.
 This links the service to the specific geographic data it provides access to or processes.